 1. They build strength and stability

-The sandbag is a constantly shifting centre of mass requiring support from many stabilising and core muscles to help control the movements.
+The sandbag is a constantly shifting center of mass requiring support from many stabilizing and core muscles to help control the movements.
 The constant challenge to stability helps build overall strength and core stability.
 Targeting the muscles in ways that traditional resistance training methods never could.